sib-swiss/NGS-longreads-training/docs/course_material/qc_alignment.md

 ```

 !!! note
-    One your script is running, it will take a while to finish.
+    Once your script is running, it will take a while to finish.
 Have a ☕.

 ??? done "Answer"
     Make a directory like this: